 JRCLS is an international association of law students and attorneys that focuses on maintaining religion and ethics within the practice of law.
 The JRCLS includes active chapters throughout the United States and seven other countries.
 The JRCLS sponsors law student chapters of LDS law students and others interested in the mission of the Law Society.
 The JRCLS promotes public service, loyalty to the rule of law, and appreciation for the religious dimension in society and in a lawyer's personal life.
 Members of the JRCLS are committed to, and strive to follow the example of Jesus Christ.
 Involvement in the University of Nebraska Chapter includes weekly organized discussions, monthly pot-luck gatherings which include a featured speaker, and service projects.

-Multi-Cultural Legal Society is a joint student-faculty organization which seeks to foster the unity, academic development, social and political consciousness and vitality of minority students at the College.
+Multi-Cultural Legal Society and Black Law Students Association is a joint student-faculty organization which seeks to foster the unity, academic development, social and political consciousness and vitality of minority students at the College.
 It is dedicated to increasing the representation of minorities in the legal profession.
 The Society strives to interest undergraduate and high school minority students in law as a career and to aid them in the law school admissions process.
 It also strives to serve the social needs of minorities and other interested students, and sponsors speakers and programs to educate the law school community on minority-related legal issues.